tomoflahti/electrical-calculator-app/docs/platforms/netlify.md

 netlify logs
 ```

-Your International Electrical Calculator is now ready for professional Netlify deployment with automatic HTTPS, global CDN, and continuous deployment! 🚀⚡
+...and Bob's your uncle, Electrical Calculator is now ready for professional Netlify deployment with automatic HTTPS, global CDN, and continuous deployment.